 #1.
 CO2 Pipelines Aren't Safe

-In order to transport the carbon dioxide via pipeline, it must be liquified under pressure 3 times the rate of natural gas.
+In order to transport the carbon dioxide via pipeline, it must be liquified under pressure three times the rate of natural gas.
 CO2 pipelines can, and do, rupture or leak.
-When this occurs, an explosive plume of CO2 gas can emerge that can travel a mile or more.
-Because it is an asphyxiant, and heavier than air and accumulates in low-lying areas, the CO2 plume can suffocate all living beings, and prevent internal combustion engines in gas-powered vehicles from starting, making escape and rescue difficult or impossible.
+When this occurs, an explosive plume of CO2 gas can erupt that can travel a mile or more.Because it is an asphyxiant that is heavier than air and can accumulate in low-lying areas, the CO2 plume can suffocate all living beings, and prevent internal combustion engines in gas-powered vehicles from starting, making escape and rescue difficult or impossible.

-A February 2020 CO2 pipeline rupture in Mississippi required the evacuation of more than 200 people and put 49 in the hospital.
-While no one died, many experienced life-threatening symptoms and emergency responders had difficulty rescuing people.
-(Read.“The Gassing of Satartia” (Huffington Post, August 2021.)
+A February 2020 CO2 pipeline rupture in Mississippi required the evacuation of more than 200 people and put 45 in the hospital.While no one died, many experienced life-threatening symptoms, and emergency responders had difficulty rescuing people.(Read “The Gassing of Satartia” (Huffington Post, August 2021.)

 #2.
 Eminent Domain

-The Illinois Commerce Commission (ICC) will grant eminent domain if they approve a CO2 pipeline, and landowners will have no say over whether a carbon pipeline company can build through their property.
+The Illinois Commerce Commission will grant eminent domain if they approve a CO2 pipeline, and landowners will have no say over whether a carbon pipeline company can build through their property.
 This is particularly true in Illinois, because the state has adopted the Carbon Dioxide Transportation and Sequestration Act.
-As currently written, the Act establishes carbon capture as a public good, a key criterion for enabling eminent domain.
+As currently written, the Act establishes carbon capture as apublic good, a key criterion for enabling eminent domain.

 The Illinois Commerce Commission may consider landowner objections to the pipeline based on safety, if many intervene in the ICC proceedings.
 For that reason, landowners should NOT SIGN A VOLUNTARY EASEMENT at this time.
 Doing so will waive future rights.